Arsenic IN WATER removal

 For point of entry removal, we recommend a dual tank approach in case the first tank’s media exhausts prior to the scheduled service date for replacement.
-It’s almost impossible to pinpoint exactly when that first tank will exhaust as it’s depend on volume used, plus the water chemistry, which can vary somewhat.
+It’s almost impossible to pinpoint exactly when that first tank will exhaust as it’s dependent on volume used plus the water chemistry, which can vary somewhat.
 Having a backup tank is the safest approach for a health threat such as Arsenic.

 It is equally important that the system be plumbed in correctly and maintained properly with appropriate testing intervals.